 Late April–early May beats Met Gala.
 First two weeks of September beat UNGA.
 Anything Sep–Dec needs 60–90 days of lead time.

-File closes at VERY HIGH.
+File closes at HIGH.
 Book direct six to eight weeks out for September through November weekends and concert nights.
 Skip if you need a midtown base; the Williamsburg waterfront is the whole point.